chtenb/fate/README.md

 However, there are several issues I felt that needed to be adressed.
 De code base is old and getting messy and is therefore hard to maintain.
 It is not very extensible, even though vim has its own scripting language.
-VimLanguage is neither easy, readable nor fast.
+VimLanguage is neither easy to master, readable nor fast.
 The architecture needs to be revised, for instance, it should not be restricted to a single thread.
 Another bad thing is that vim tries to be backward compatible too much (even with vi!).
-This results in all kinds of quirks that only exist for historical reasons.
+This results in all kinds of artifacts that only exist for historical reasons.
-We don't want that.
+I don't want that.
 Once in a while, backward compatibility needs to be broken due to new developments or new insights.
 Python's transition to version 3 is a good example of this.
 Neovim tries to fix some of these problems, which is a good thing in my opinion, but it is